jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Final Model**

-For my final model, I added multiple features and fwhich allowed for

 I fine-tuned "max_depth", "n_estimators", and "criterion" in order to improve my model performance and avoid overfitting.
 I used GridSearchCV with a grid size of 60 to search for optimal hyperparameters.
-After searching, I obtained values of 8, 100, and 'gini'.
+After searching, I obtained values of 8, 100, and 'gini', respectively.

 For my final model, I used a RandomForestClassifier to predict which team would obtain the first baron.
 Initially, I had used a DecisionForestClassifier, but after testing the accuracy of both models, it appeared that the RandomForestClassifer was performing better in terms of generalization.
 Conversely, the DecisionForestClassifier was performing well when predicting the training data.
 I believe that the RandomForestClassifier is an optimal choice as the randomness of League of Legends can greatly sway one team's chances of getting the first baron.